 Whether or not you choose to do a second round of rating depends on your preference.
 A second round means that your raters’ results may be biased by the group’s ratings and impact data, but this also serves to reign in outliers that may skew the group’s recommended cut score.
-This latter problem can also be mitigated by having a large number of representative raters, as discussed in a previous post.
+This latter problem can also be mitigated by having a large number of representative raters.

 As part of step 3, psychometricians train raters to rate items, and the toughest part is defining a minimally qualified participant.
 I find that raters often make the mistake of discussing what a minimally qualified participant should be able to do rather than what they can do.
 Taking the time to nail down this definition will help to calibrate the group and temper that one overzealous rater who insists that participants get 100% of items correct to pass the assessment.